No. 2 Ohio State beats No. 10 Michigan 56-27 for record run - WHIZ News

 During the pivotal surge, Patterson lost a fumble on an accurate, shotgun snap from the Ohio State 12 trailing by eight points midway through the second quarter.

+“The turnover by myself was huge,” he said.
+“You can’t fumble the ball down there.”

-Patterson was 18 of 41 for 305 yards with an interception late in the game.
-He completed 14 of 19 in the first half.
+Patterson was 18 of 43 for 305 yards with an interception late in the game.
+He completed 14 of 19 in the first half for 250 yards before the Buckeyes slowed down the one-dimensional offense.

 Hassan Haskins had 78 yards rushing and ran for a TD and a 2-point conversion early in the fourth to cut Michigan’s deficit to 15 points.